Fedwire Funds Service Upcoming Releases

 • Designated Financial Market Utilities (DFMUs)

-• Higher volume FedLine Advantage import/upload users (100 outgoing messages on average per day)
+• Higher-volume FedLine Advantage import/upload users (100 outgoing messages on average per day)

 DIT2 testing

-Mandatory testing groups will be required to participate in at least two peer testing days coordinated by Federal Reserve Financial Services (FRFS) and submit a readiness attestation to their relationship manager.
+Mandatory testing groups will be required to participate in at least two peer testing days coordinated by Federal Reserve Financial Services (FRFS) and to submit a readiness attestation to their relationship manager.

-Testing description Testing days (exact dates to be announced)
+Testing description Testing days

 • Self-testing and peer testing (not coordinated by FRFS)